 - Once paper is dry, open a pair of scissors.
 Run the blade up and down the side of the paper to give to give the edges a ripped look.

-- Decorate with Marbles.
+- Decorate with markers.

-Make Your Own Spirit Animal Windsock
+Make Your Own Animal Windsock

 - Construction Paper